diskuv/dkml-ghmirror/contributors/doc/LocalProject.rst

    press Shift + Alt + F (or go to View > Command Palette and type "Format Document").
    You should see your code reformatted.

-At this point you should be able to complete the first `5 chapters of Real World OCaml <https://dev.realworldocaml.org/toc.html>`_.

 Finished?

 .. warning::